sta518-f19/website/content/syllabus/about/_index.en.md

 -----------|---------------------------------|----------------------------------
 [R for Data Science](http://r4ds.had.co.nz/) | Grolemund, Wickham | O'Reilly, 1st edition, 2016

-I will provide links to additional text that you may find useful as we cover the corresponding topic
+I will also provide links to [additional resources](/resources) that you may find useful as we cover the corresponding topic.

 ### Learning Objectives